From Human-Nudged to Autonomous: Background Agents for KTLO Tasks

 Implementing Background Agents for Your KTLO Workload

 Start by cataloging your actual KTLO burden.
 Track maintenance work for two weeks, categorizing each task by type, time spent, frequency, and criticality.
-This data reveals where autonomous agents will have the highest impact.
+This data feeds directly into the ROI model above and reveals where autonomous agents will have the highest impact.

 Common findings from this audit:

-• Dependency updates consume 3-5 hours weekly per senior developer
+• Dependency updates consume 3 to 5 hours weekly per senior developer

 • Test maintenance gets deferred, degrading CI/CD reliability